securisec/chepy/docs/config.md

 The Chepy config files are stored in a folder called **.chepy** in the users home directory.
 There are two files in it.

 ## chepy.conf
+### Plugin.enableplugins
+This should be set to either `true` or `false` to control if plugins should be loaded by Chepy.
 ### Plugin.pluginpath
 This path controls where chepy will look for plugins and extensions.
 For more information, see [plugins](/plugins)